corincerami/mars-photo-api/README.md

 ### Mission Manifest Endpoint

-A mission manifest is available for each Rover at the `/manifests/<rover_name>`.
+A mission manifest is available for each Rover at the `/rovers/<rover_name>`.
 This manifest will list details of the Rover's mission to help narrow down photo queries to the API.
 The information in the manifest includes:

+- id
 - name
 - landing_date
 - launch_date